Date of Award:

 When describing the effect to a meters’ accuracy caused by a disturbance the term installation effects can be used.
 A flow disturbance can be anything that causes irregularities, swirls, eddies or turbulence to the flow profile including elbows, valves, and pumps.
 If any disturbance is placed upstream of a meter without enough straight pipe to fully develop an ideal flow profile, the meter may produce incorrect results.

 Electromagnetic flow meters are referred to by several different names including: magnetic flow meter, mag meter or mag.
 The electromagnetic flow meter has grown in popularity in recent years as technology has improved and costs have decreased.
 Manufacturers commonly claim that their meters can produce highly accurate flow measurements, some as low as ±0.10%, with reduced upstream straight pipe requirements as low as 0 pipe diameters between a disturbance and the meter itself.

 Jarrett, Jordan Clark, "Partially Closed Valve Effects on Electromagnetic Flow Meter Accuracy" (2016).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5006.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .